White Corn

 Geography/History

-Taiwanese Star Fruit gives the illusion to the idea it is native to Taiwan.
-However, its history dates back to trading via the Silk Road during the Tang Dynasty in China.
+The history of Taiwanese Star Fruit dates to trading via the Silk Road during the Tang Dynasty in China.
 It was brought to Taiwan from mainland China in the 18th Century and has since become a symbolic fruit and important agricultural commodity for the country.
-Taiwan's vast tropical landscape allows for the fruit to be cultivated and harvested year-round - a feat independently opportune to Taiwan.
-Taiwanese Star fruit grows in other tropical and subtropical regions throughout the world, including Thailand, India, Oceana, Central and South America and Hawaii.
+Taiwan's vast tropical landscape allows for the fruit to be cultivated and harvested year-round.
+Taiwanese Star fruit grows in other tropical and subtropical regions throughout the world, including Thailand, India, Central and South America and Hawaii.
+The star-shaped fruit is originally native to Sri Lanka.

 Recipe Ideas